 B. Do lots of other things and hope that performance will improve ...?

 Why have we been barking up the wrong tree?
-Why is actual performance not the proper target?
+Why has actual performance not been the target?

 A glimmer of hope: Stage M came back! as Stage 7 in the RIBA Plan of Work 2013 and 2020